 Making fresh pasta with family and friends is one of those kitchen memories you won’t ever forget!
 In fact, Stacey spent an afternoon in the kitchen with her dad and sisters making fresh ravioli, and alas, another HealthBarn recipe was born!
 Our Handmade Cheesey Ravioli is the perfect hands-on recipe to get the whole family involved.
 They are made with semolina flour and fresh herbs for flavor, not to mention a protein packed unique ingredient: tofu in the filling.
 They are nutritious, too.
 Just one serving is a good source of calcium, vitamin A and an excellent way to boost iron, the mineral most kids don’t get enough of in their diets.
 Serve this recipe family style with your favorite natural marinara sauce, YUM!

 2 large egg yolks

 2 tablespoons part-skim ricotta cheese

 ½ cup loosely packed fresh basil leaves, chopped

 1 cup low-sodium marinara sauce

-- Prepare the dough: In a large bowl, whisk together flours and sea salt.
-Create a well in the center of the flour mixture and add water, egg yolks and olive oil to the well.
+1. Prepare the dough: In a large bowl, whisk together flour and sea salt.
+Create a well in the center of the flour and add water, egg yolks and olive oil to the well.
 Use a fork to gently beat the egg and slowly incorporate the flour into the liquid.
 Once the flour is incorporated, shape the dough into a ball, wrap in plastic and refrigerate for 1 hour or overnight.